.al

 AKEP recommends that .al domain registrations be performed with one of the AKEP accredited registrars.
 There are also international registrars that resell .al domains.
 Domain names should be between 2 and 63 characters.
 Although the Albanian language has a number of special characters, the registry has not enabled the use of IDN characters.

 2nd level registrations

 In the past, registrations were not permitted directly at the second level, but a few existing names were "grandfathered"; they were uniti.al, tirana.al, soros.al, upt.al and inima.al.

 In 2012 registrars started to resell .al domain names widely making them popular outside Albania as domain hacks.

 In November 2014 the registry released two character domain names allowing for free landrush.

 3rd level registrations

 Registrations used to be only beneath the second-levels, i.e., .com.al, .net.al, .org.al, and .edu.al labeled appropriately for the type of organisation, but many now exist directly below .al.

 Whois servers

-As of November 1st, 2019, the Autoriteti i Komunikimeve Elektronike dhe Postare (AKEP) has mandated that all AKEP accredited registrars begin verifying and updating the WHOIS contact information for all new domain registrations and Registrant contact modifications.
+As of November 1, 2019, the Autoriteti i Komunikimeve Elektronike dhe Postare (AKEP) has mandated that all AKEP accredited registrars begin verifying and updating the WHOIS contact information for all new domain registrations and Registrant contact modifications.

 Domain figures

-The table below lists the total registration figures as of December 2017.